Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 ```

-**Dependency Injection: This refers to how an app can manage its dependencies and make them easily testable.
+**Dependency Injection**: This refers to how an app can manage its dependencies and make them easily testable.
 In Flutter, you can use a dependency injection library like flutter_injector to handle the instantiation and management of dependencies.

 ```
 class MyApp extends StatelessWidget {